What to see / Attractions in Masai Mara, Masai mara National Reserve has several important nature and wildlife attractions located inside the park:

 Lemek Conservancy was known as Koyaiki Lemek Conservation Area which was named after the local community name where the conservancy occupies and the partners Koyaiki Group Ranch, the name was changed after some time when more landowners and stake holders in tourism joined in that is Lemek Group Ranch.
 Some part of the land was merged to Mara North which led to the reduction of the size for the conservation to the current estimated 19,000 acres even if the actual size is not yet been sure and released by their board but it remains at that level.

-The conservancy has a big advantage in that game viewing can be done throughout the year in an open grassland savannahs with few dotted trees that line along the Mara River hence attracting big cats like Leopards who like to be on trees.
+The conservancy has a big advantage in that What to see / Attractions in Masai Mara can be done throughout the year in an open grassland savannahs with few dotted trees that line along the Mara River hence attracting big cats like Leopards who like to be on trees.
 The wildlife is mostly much during the annual wildebeest great migration.
 The conservancy offers best night game drives, off-road game viewing, nature walks and cultural or community tours.

 Lemek Conservancy offers mostly budget accommodation with over 80 rooms which are constructed by two member accommodations those are Mara River Lodge and Enkerende Tented Camp.

 When it comes to accessibility, Lemek Conservancy is the easiest to reach taking just 4 hours drive from Nairobi with 75% of the road being smooth and well tarmacked with good scenic views when driving.

 You can also access the conservancy by flights with the nearest airstrip found in Mara North or Ngerende airstrip which has daily scheduled flights from Wilson airport in Nairobi city.